annoviko/sandbox/advent/2020/README.md

 # 🎄 Advent of Code 2020 🎄

-This repository contains my C++ solutions for [Advent of Code 2020](https://adventofcode.com/2020), an annual set of programming puzzles created by Eric Wastl.
+This repository section contains my C++ solutions for [Advent of Code 2020](https://adventofcode.com/2020), an annual set of programming puzzles created by Eric Wastl.

 Each day of December unlocks a two-part puzzle, starting easy and getting progressively harder.
 They are a fun mix of algorithmic thinking, problem-solving, and sometimes even a little math.